 Parallel compression is a powerful technique that enhances dynamics and adds punch without squashing the natural sound.
 Here’s how to set it up:

-2. Apply Heavy Compression: Insert a compressor on the bus and set it to high compression (e.g., 8:1 ratio) with fast attack and medium release.
+- Apply Heavy Compression: Insert the FET COMP from the Fat Channel XT plugin on the bus and set it to high compression (e.g., 12:1 ratio or All) with fast attack and medium release.

-3. Blend Signals: Blend the compressed bus with the original dry signal, allowing you to retain dynamics while thickening the sound.
+- Blend Signals: Blend the compressed bus with the original dry signal of the Drum Bus already created in my example, allowing you to retain dynamics while thickening the sound.

 This technique is often used on drum buses to add weight to the entire drum kit without losing its punch and clarity.